-The rooms are set out primarily for talking therapies with double doors and insulated floors but portable massage tables are available too.
+The rooms are set out for talking therapies with double doors and insulated floors but portable massage tables are available too.
 The waiting room has two two-seater sofas and access to the loo.

 The rooms are all well lit and at roughly 10’ x 14’ they’re a good size for talking; neither cramped nor too big, cold, or impersonal.